virginiemarques/GAPeDNA/README.md

-# Gaps_shiny_quicktest
+# Quick test for shiny app

 This repo allows sharing and testing of our shiny-app investigating database gaps in eDNA.

 ## Display the app

 1) On your local computer

-You first need to download the repo, then launch R:
+You first need to download the repo, then launch R. Here are the command to run on the terminal:

 ```bash
 git clone https://github.com/virginiemarques/Gaps_shiny_quicktest